Autolite 4300 carburetor

-The Autolite 4300 was a Ford (also used by AMC) carburetor manufactured from 1967 through 1974.
-These carburetors were produced as an emissions-compliant replacement for the previous Autolite 4100 model, and were later superseded by the Motorcraft 4350.
+The Autolite 4300 was a four-barrel (four venturi) carburetor manufactured by Autolite in multiple variants from 1967 through 1974.
+Used by both Ford and AMC, it was produced as an emissions-compliant replacement for the previous Autolite 4100 model, and was superseded by the Motorcraft 4350.

-Both the 4300A and 4300D are unique by virtue of having spread bore throttle plate designs (the 4300A being much less pronounced than the 4300D) that are unique to these carburetors and their relative intake manifolds.
+Both the 4300A and 4300D have unique spread bore throttle plate designs (the 4300A being much less pronounced than the 4300D), which must mate to a correspondingly configured intake manifold.

 Variations

 4300A, 441 CFM (1967-1969)

-The first version of this carburetor was released in 1967, replacing the 4100 on all Fords excluding the police package 428 CID and 289 CID high-output engines.
+The 4300A, a four-barrel 441 CFM carburetor, was released in 1967, replacing the 4100 on all Fords excluding the police package 428 CID and 289 CID high-output engines.